 Your options for purchasing THC-infused products depends on where you are and what kind of product you’re after.

 Full spectrum CBD goods derived from hemp are readily available online, in many brick-and-mortar health stores, vitamin shops, spas, natural grocers, specialty boutiques, and dispensaries, and even at some farmers markets.

 Marijuana-derived THC and high-THC (i.e., THC content exceeds 0.3%) items can only be purchased in person at regulated dispensaries.

-Hemp-derived CBD with less than 0.3% THC can be shipped nationwide because it’s federally legal.
+Hemp-derived CBD with less than 0.3% THC can be shipped nationwide because it was made a-okay by the 2018 Farm Bill.
 This makes online shopping a terrific option.

 But, local laws and regulations vary.
 This means that, even though sellers are cleared for interstate commerce, it may not be legal for you to have or consume CBD in your area.
 It’s always recommended to double check the laws where you live to see what’s allowed.

 The same goes for other kinds of THC products.
 Each state seems to have a unique allowance for recreational and medical marijuana and high-THC CBD products (including ones derived from hemp).

 Opt for stores that offer a broad selection of high-quality products, accessible and sufficient product info, and well-informed staff.
 Check out the store’s services and policies to see if it meets your needs.

 Shopping locally is a great way to establish a personal connection with the retailer, handle products before buying, and support a community business.
 And, like we said, this is your only choice for some THC products.